Suikyou/Suikyou/README.md

 ### 🧠 About Me

-- 🔭 I’m currently working on: `Your current project or goal`
+- 🔭 I’m currently working on: `The will to live.`
-- 🌱 I’m learning: `Technologies or concepts you're exploring`
+- 🌱 I’m learning: `Linux Systems and Developer Operations.`
-- 💬 Ask me about: `Topics you're confident in`

 ---